 Climate change and the nature emergency are the defining issues of our time.
-The natural environment is a huge part of what makes our county such a special place to live and work, it is our most precious inheritance but addressing the climate and nature emergencies presents us with one of the greatest a huge challenges of our time.
-Both the climate crisis and loss of biodiversity are interwoven challenges which cannot be solved in isolation.
+The natural environment is a huge part of what makes our county such a special place to live and work, it is our most precious inheritance but addressing the climate and nature emergencies presents us with a huge challenges.
+Both the climate crisis and loss of biodiversity are interwoven challenges, which cannot be solved in isolation.
 Climate change places our habitats and wildlife at risk, but if helped to recover, healthy natural habitats can store carbon, reduce flood risk, help prevent coastal erosion, improve people's health and well-being, as well as maintain healthy soils, clean water and the pollinators needed for our crops - and therefore sustain us.